Day Rates

 Yes!
 We believe assisted braking devices (ABDs) are an important step forward in the evolution of climbing gear.
 ABD’s provide an extra function to the belay device, that if used properly can help reduce the chances of a belay failure.
 (An example of an ABD is Petzl’s GriGri.)

 Yes!
 If you are top-roping, you must pass our top-rope belay test.
 If you would like to lead climb, you must pass our lead climb and lead belay test.
-Top-rope tests and auto belay orientations/tests are free.
-The lead climb/belay test is $5 for guests and free for members.

 If you pass the tests, you are required to wear our harness tags when in the rope climbing area.